Human Papillomavirus (HPV) Vaccination for Adults

 Additionally, clinical trials and studies have primarily focused on the vaccine’s efficacy and safety in younger populations.

-Who should not receive the human papillomavirus (HPV2 and HPV9) vaccine?
+Who should not receive the HPV vaccine?

 • Allergies.
 Any history of severe allergic reactions, especially to a previous dose of the HPV vaccine or any of its components